 The source of water is groundwater.
-Groundwater quality is not likely to be affected by the proposed wells, as Rock Creek Drilling, a licensed driller (license number WWC-300), has constructed the wells in accordance with the rules of the Board of Water Well Contractors.
+Groundwater quality is not likely to be affected by the proposed well, as Troy Hauser of Red Tiger Drilling, a licensed driller (license number WWC-

+598), has constructed the well in accordance with the rules of the Board of Water Well Contractors.

-The wells are located approximately 880 ft from nearby surface water in the Yellowstone River.
-The proposed 202 GPM up to 120.78 AF per year for non-consumptive commercial use is anticipated to deplete a total 6 AF per year from hydraulically connected surface water.
+The well is located approximately 700 ft from nearby surface water in the Yellowstone River.
+The proposed 103 GPM up to 75.84 AF per year for non-consumptive commercial use is not likely to have a significant impact on surface water flows, as no net depletions will occur to the hydraulically connected surface water.
 Zero water rights exist within the one-foot drawdown contour.
 Water use will be measured with a meter as required by the State of Montana/U.S.NPS Compact.
-No significant impacts to groundwater or adjacent surface water flows are expected to occur as a result of the proposed use.
-The Applicant will be required to meet the physical and legal availability criteria for the proposed permit to be granted.
+No significant impacts to groundwater are expected to occur as a result of the proposed use.